Ulm-IQO/qudi-iqo-modules/docs/migrating_config_from_v0.1.md

 # Known missing features
 Compared to the old release v0.1, the following features are currently not available yet:
 - Magnet control GUI
-- Confocal/Scanning: tilt correction, loop scans, moving arbitrary axis during scan, Resume Scan feature
+- Confocal/Scanning: tilt correction, loop scans, moving arbitrary axis during scan, puase and resume scan
-- wavemeter whole toolchain
+- wavemeter toolchain
-- PID Hardware software (not ported?)
+- PID Hardware and software (not ported?)

+In case you need these features, please reach out to us to discuss how to move forward.
+We might have already started to port a feature or can assist you in contributing.

 # Untested features
+Some of the toolchains and modules have been ported, but not thoroughly tested yet.
+Please let us know if you successfully use or find errors in the following modules:

-- motors
+- motors hardware files
-- power supply
+- power supply hardware files
 - temperature
-- camera
+- camera toolchain

 # Miscellaneous